List of characters in The Lego Movie franchise: Green Lantern

 Hal Jordan / Green Lantern (voiced by Jonah Hill) is a DC Comics superhero, member of the Justice League, and Master Builder who is a nuisance to Superman.

-In The Lego Movie, Green Lantern is among the Master Builders that meet in Cloud Cuckoo Land and tries to interact with Superman.
-During the attack on Cloud Cuckoo Land, Green Lantern tries to get Superman out of the wad of gum he's trapped in which doesn't work and leads to both of them getting captured by the Super Secret Police, to which Superman comments "I super hate you!"
+In The Lego Movie, Green Lantern is among the Master Builders who meet in Cloud Cuckoo Land and tries to interact with Superman.
+During the attack on Cloud Cuckoo Land, Green Lantern tries to get Superman out of the wad of gum he's trapped in which doesn't work and leads to both of them getting captured by the Super Secret Police, to which Superman comments "I super hate you!".
 He later appears in a cell next to the Man of Steel after both get taken to the Think Tank, and the latter asks somebody for some Kryptonite, presumably so he can commit suicide.

 In The Lego Batman Movie, Green Lantern was seen at the 57th Annual Justice League Anniversary Party at the Fortress of Solitude.
 When Superman claims to Batman that there must've been a problem with the E-Mails as a cover-up for why Batman wasn't invited to the 57th Annual Justice League Anniversary Party, Green Lantern states that he sometimes never gets Superman's E-Mails for years.

-In The Lego Movie 2: The Second Part, Green Lantern and the rest of the Justice League go out to save the world from The Duplo invasion, but fails to return 5 years later.
+In The Lego Movie 2: The Second Part, Green Lantern and the rest of the Justice League go out to save the world from the iuplo Invasion, but fails to return 5 years later.
 Later, it is revealed that Green Lantern and the others members are in Harmony Town on another planet where they were brainwashed by Queen Watevra Wa'Nabi.